neilpeterson/talk-terraform-workshop/06-terraform-state/README.md

 }
 ```

-Reinitalize the directory.
-Terraform will recognize the new backend configuration and prompt you to copy the exsisting state to the backend.
+Reinitialize the directory.
+Terraform will recognize the new backend configuration and prompt you to copy the existing state to the backend.

 ```
 terraform init